Low Bone Density

 The United States Preventive Services Task Force (USPSTF) recommends that all women age 65 and older routinely have a bone density test to screen for osteoporosis.
 If you are at increased risk for fractures caused by osteoporosis, routine screening should begin sooner.footnote 1 USPSTF recommends that you and your doctor check your fracture risk using a tool such as FRAX to help decide whether you should be screened for osteoporosis.
 Talk to your doctor about your risk factors and when to start bone density screening.

-Osteopenia is treated by taking steps to keep it from progressing to osteoporosis and, for a few people, by taking medicine.
-Lifestyle changes can help reduce the bone loss that leads to osteopenia and osteoporosis.
+Low bone density is treated by taking steps to keep it from progressing to osteoporosis and, for a few people, by taking medicine.
+Lifestyle changes can help reduce the bone loss that leads to low bone density and osteoporosis.

 What you eat is very important to bone development.
 Calcium is the most critical mineral for bone mass.
 Your best sources of calcium are milk and other dairy products, green vegetables, and calcium-enriched products.